ADHD and Fertility: Is There a Link?

 Attention Deficit ADHD and PCOS

-As ADHD is a neurodevelopmental disorder, its main essence is of deficiency.
+As ADHD is a neurodevelopmental disorder, its main essence being a deficiency.
 So let’s explore the attention deficit type of ADHD first as this is often seen in women and there has been a proven link with PCOS.

 With Yin Deficiency (attention deficit) ADHD other deficiencies develop including: